-() NOTE: Availability varies by country/region and product, and some services may not be available in your country/region.

-(i) NOTE: If you do not have an active internet connection, you can find contact information on your purchase invoice, packing slip, bill, or Dell product catalog.
+- (i) NOTE: Availability varies by country/region and product, and some services may not be available in your country/region. - NOTE: If you do not have an active Internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell product catalog.